manyducksco/borf/packages/client/README.md

   ||            Lifecycle            ||
   \*=================================*/

-  ctx.isConnected; // true if window is connected
+  ctx.isConnected; // true if view is connected

   ctx.beforeConnect(() => {
-    // Runs when the window is about to be (but is not yet) added to the page.
+    // Runs when the view is about to be (but is not yet) added to the page.
   });

   ctx.afterConnect(() => {
-    // Runs after the window is added to the page.
+    // Runs after the view is added to the page.
   });

   ctx.beforeDisconnect(() => {
-    // Runs when the window is about to be (but is not yet) removed from the page.
+    // Runs when the view is about to be (but is not yet) removed from the page.
   });

   ctx.afterDisconnect(() => {
-    // Runs after the window is removed from the page.
+    // Runs after the view is removed from the page.
   });

   /*=================================*\